TripplerScripts/tr_adapter/README.md

 then simply use standard.GetPLayerId(source, name) with the filtered args

 the return value make it the original since we are focusing on the params first

+todo:
+still need to support three or more labels on each func